shourya/Order-Placement-JSP-script/README.md

 Well this is a simple JSP script to automate the process of order mail generation for any business owners.

-It can be costomised to be used with any existing tables ... or the default table structur is given in the attached pdf with the whle case study.
+It can be costomised to be used with any existing tables ... or the default table structure is given in the attached pdf with the whole case study.

 Just install the apache tomcat ... type in your sql credentials ..